howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 Failed asserting that null is identical to 'user_1'.
 ```

-To make the test pass the body of `getUser` needs to be adjusted to find the correct user key.
+To make the test pass the body of `getUser` function needs to be adjusted to find the correct user.
 Change the `getUser` function to look like this:
 ```php
 function getUser(string $username, string $password): ?string